dark-nova/ies2csv/README.md

 optional arguments:
   -h, --help            show this help message and exit --output OUTPUT, -o OUTPUT
+                        An optional file to output to; overrides default file name
 ```

 ⚠ Default behavior creates a `.tsv` file with the same 'stem' name.

+If `OUTPUT` is specified, the tsv contents will be written to `OUTPUT`.

 ### Batch operations
 ```